UK magazines

 The industry directory British Rates and Data (Brad) divides consumer titles into 23 subject areas, from buying and selling (113 titles) through home interest (107) to youth (205).
 These subjects may be further divided, for example, the youth area has 12 boys magazines, 21 for girls and 26 teenage and pop titles.

-Magforum has detailed case studies of the subject areas listed in Table 1.
+Magforum has case studies of the subject areas listed in Table 1.

 Profiles of consumer magazine publishers